Cities With the Most Places to Get Your Car Fixed

 Mechanics handle the inner workings of cars while auto body shops focus on things like fixing dents, replacing broken glass and damaged trim, and restoring scratched surfaces.
 They also fix damage to a car’s frame.
 If such damage goes unrepaired, it can rapidly degrade other parts of a car and create further problems.
 It can also leave a car less safe for occupants in the event of another crash.
 (These are the most dangerous cities for driving.)

-24/7 Wall St. reviewed Yelp data for auto body shops in hundreds of cities across the country to determine which places had the most such businesses.
+24/7 Wall St. reviewed Junk Car Traders data for auto body shops in hundreds of cities across the country to determine which places had the most such businesses.
 (Additional commuting data for the cities listed came from the U.S. Census Bureau’s American Community Survey for 2019, the most recent to be published.)

 Click here to see the American cities with the most auto body shops per capita.